 I qualified as a vet in 1996 from Liverpool University and spent 2 years in a mixed practice in Lancashire before I joined Paragon in 1998.
 With Paragon's support, I studied further to gain a certificate in veterinary anaesthesia.
 I thoroughly enjoy my role as a small animal vet, based mainly at Newbiggin, where I enjoy good continuity of care for the pets in my local area.
 Outside of work I enjoy sailing on Ullswater and supporting my 2 sons.

 I qualified from The Royal (Dick) Veterinary College in 2000 and worked in mixed practice for 8 years before coming to Paragon in the Summer of 2008 to join the farm animal team.
 I enjoy all aspects of farm animal work but especially anything to do with dairy cows!
 I am particularly interested in herd health management and believe that a ‘happy cow is a healthy cow’ and ultimately a much more profitable animal for our clients.
-Out of work life is pretty hectic with 2 small children and a dairy farming husband to run around after!!
+Out of work life is pretty hectic with 2 children and a dairy farming husband to run around after!!

 I joined the Paragon small animal team in September 2011.
 Prior to this I worked at a practice in Northumberland and as a locum vet in various practices all over Yorkshire; before finding myself here in Cumbria.